Pat Freiermuth Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 Matchup vs. Kansas City

-- Freiermuth had zero receiving yards in one career matchup against the Chiefs, 30.5 fewer than his receiving yards prop bet over/under for Sunday's game (30.5).

-- Freiermuth did not have a touchdown catch in that matchup against the Chiefs.
+- Freiermuth did not have a touchdown catch in that outing against the Chiefs.

 - The 263.6 yards per game the Chiefs are conceding through the air makes them the NFL's 25th-ranked pass defense.